arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 	>**Note:** Git is a free, open-source, distributed version control system that handles small to very large projects.
 After you set up Git publishing, each .Git push initiates a new deployment.

 1. If  you are prompt to configure a new user name and password, provide your own credentials.
-They will be necessary when pushing from git console to Windows Azure.
+They will be necessary when pushing from git console to Microsoft Azure.

 	![New username and password](Images/new-username-and-password.png?raw=true"New username and password")